SuperOfficeDocs/superoffice-docs/docs/ui/service-ui/blogic-screen-elements/index.md

 ---
+title: Reference
-title: blogic_elements
+uid: blogic_elements
 description: Element reference
 author:
 so.date:
-keywords:
+keywords: bLogic
 so.topic: reference
 ---

 # Element reference

-Screen elements are HTML like elements that can be used in a bLogic screen.
+Screen elements are HTML-like elements that can be used in a bLogic screen.

 Screen elements are grouped by type in the UI: